opencaesar/oml-tutorials/tutorial6.md

 > Let us refresh the dependencies to get the latest copy of the realized components (and transitively the architecture and the methodology).

 1. In Project Explorer, right click on `homesecurity-models/SecureSystems` folder and choose Gradle -> Refresh Gradle Project.
-2. Navigate to the folder `SecureSystems/build/oml/example.com` and verify it has nested folders: `methodology`, `homesecurity`, `smart`, `safe`, and ``supreme`.
+2. Navigate to the folder `SecureSystems/build/oml/example.com` and verify it has nested folders: `methodology`, `homesecurity`, `smart`, `safe`, and `supreme`.

-> Now that the integrator has all the dpendencies it needs, it can proceed to describe the realization architecture.
+> Now that the integrator has all the dependencies it needs, it can proceed to describe the realization architecture.

 3. In Project Explorer, navigate to the folder `SecureSystems/src/oml/example.com/secure` and right click.
 Choose New -> OML Model.
 Specify the following:
     ```